pahiggins/mediumish-api/README.md

 # NC News

-API for use with NC News web app.
+API for use with NC News React app.

 ## Getting Started